 However, did you know that studies, such as this one performed in 2010, found that more than 60 percent of sciatica patients benefitted from chiropractic adjustments and other forms of physical therapy just as well as if they had undergone surgery?

 The “cure” for sciatic nerve pain will depend on the root cause.
-Your chiropractor for sciatica pain near you can diagnose if what you feel really is sciatica and, if it is, what the proper treatment should be.
+Our Anchorage chiropractor for sciatica pain can diagnose if what you feel really is sciatica and, if it is, what the proper treatment should be.

 Since you will need to have a diagnosis made, you should see your chiropractor first.
 A physiotherapist cannot order X-rays or other types of diagnostic tests while your chiropractor can.